-Led by Professor Lesley Regan, internationally acclaimed obstetrician and gynaecologist and recurrent miscarriage expert at Imperial College London, and Professor Gudrun Moore, genetics specialist in pregnancy complications and intrauterine growth restriction at University College London, the bank collects biological samples from mother, father and baby for research on the four main complications of pregnancy:
+Led by Professor Lesley Regan, President of the Royal College of Obstetrician and Gynaecologists, internationally acclaimed obstetrician and gynaecologist and recurrent miscarriage expert at Imperial College London, and Professor Gudrun Moore, genetics specialist in pregnancy complications and intrauterine growth restriction at University College London, the bank collects biological samples from mother, father and baby for research on the four main complications of pregnancy:

 - Fetal growth restriction